wdi-sea-01/thanksgiving_js/javascript_drills/readme.md

 Construct functions to do the following:

 ##pluck(someArray, "someKey")
 Using `map` construct a function called Pluck that will input array, and grab all matching keys.
-The function should return the of keys in an array.
+The function should return the value of keys in an array.

 Input